One of the most important lessons for yogis to learn is that yoga is much more than asana classes.

 As you dive deeper into your practice, you’ll find scores of philosophy, breathing techniques, cleanses, meditations and other wellness practices.
 All of these are part of the sprawling lineage of yoga.
 A well-rounded yoga practice involves all parts of our being and body, all the way down to our fingertips — literally.

 Yoga Mudras can be thought of as asanas for your fingers.
 But rather than acrobatic hand stretches, mudras are “seals” or hand gestures we make for a specific energetic intention.
 There are many mudras for different intentions and styles of yoga.
-Perhaps you may be familiar with anjali mudra, more commonly known as “hands to heart-center” or “prayer hands”.
+Perhaps you may be familiar with anjali mudra, more commonly known as “hands to heart-center” or “prayer hands” or gyan mudra, thumb and index finger touch.

 Today, we’re exploring Surya Mudra – the seal of the Sun.
 We’ll cover the energy behind the practice, how to perform Surya Mudra, precautions to take, and if it actually works.